informed-governance-project/NISINP/docs/prerequisites.rst

 - An email server — outgoing email;
 - A cron daemon — scheduled tasks.

-Postfix, or an equivalent software, is required for the email notifications.
+Postfix, or an equivalent software, is required for email notifications.

 For the Web server you can use Gunicorn, uWSGI, Apache or Nginx.